mattrussi/gitlab-com-runbooks/incidents/general_incidents.md

 3. Generally riskier (may not get any automated CI tests, we're trusting the diff that is applied to be accurate and not introduce any new problems).

 ### Timers/Mental checks
-As an IMOC, on roughly these times, you can ask yourself these questions:
+As an IM, on roughly these times, you can ask yourself these questions:
   1. Do we have the right people in the incident room? (every 5 min early on)
   2. Do we need [DB team help](https://about.gitlab.com/handbook/engineering/infrastructure/database/#ongres-third-party-support)? (if postgres related, have we engaged Ongres/Jose or the Database team?)
   3. Do we understand what is going on? (first 10 min frequently - every 2-3 min)